suipingooi/jkdev/README.md

 #### Features Left to Implement

+4. Feature 4 : A video intro (self intro video) of JK (similar to college/uni application video).
-4. Feature 4: PDF download for a summary of JK's portfolio which will include school's documentation (Most DSA   school will require result slips of End-of-Year Examination from previous year)
+5. Feature 5 : PDF download for a summary of JK's portfolio which will include school's documentation.
+            (DSA schools require result slips of End-of-Year Examination from previous year)
-5. Feature 5: Contact me - email form for request of references.
+6. Feature 6 : Contact me - email form for request of references.

 ### Technologies Used